Payment Flow and Custom Development

 .maybeSingle();

-table and assigns the order_type
+table, and the order_type

-of this data to refund
+of this data will be assigned the value refund

 .

-Then it performs benefit recovery processing:
+Then benefit recovery processing is performed:

 // --- [custom] Revoke the user's benefits (only for one time purchase) ---